finder-ui/bijective_base6_calc/README.md

 - **Pros & Cons Analysis**: A dedicated tab that clearly explains the advantages and disadvantages of using a bijective system.
 - **In-Depth Learning**: Detailed explanations of the conversion algorithm, its connection to formal language theory, and its geometric interpretation as an infinite tree.
 - **Configurable Practice Mode**: Test your skills with math or conversion problems across Easy, Medium, and Hard difficulty levels.
-- **Full Internationalization**: Core support for English, Russian, and Hebrew, with a cross-browser compatible flag selector.
+- **Full Internationalization**: Core support for English and Russian, with a cross-browser compatible flag selector.
 - **Polished UI**: A clean, responsive "Nord" theme that's easy on the eyes, with subtle animations for a better user experience.

 ---